SEN info (School offer)

 - What training does the staff in school have to support children with Special Educational Needs?

-To ensure our staff have the skills and knowledge to support children with SEN there is a programme of on-going training, both in school and off-site.
+To ensure our staff have the skills and knowledge to support children with SEND there is a programme of on-going training, both in school and off-site.

 Recent training has included:

-- Research by staff into the most effective strategies to support children with SEN.
+- Research by the staff team into the most effective strategies to support children with SEND.

 - Lead teacher in Autism